(Amazon UK link) |

 But overall I did enjoy the book, and since it was free I am glad I downloaded it.
 I'm interested to know how the situations develop, but can't quite decide whether to buy the other books in the series or not.

 No longer available free, but recommended anyway in a low-key kind of way.
-(Link to the paperback book version, which has second-hand editions available in both the UK and USA).
+The link to the paperback book version, which has second-hand editions available although they are sometimes very highly priced.

 Review copyright Sue's Book Reviews, 26th July 2011